Nehal-2002/Mini_Project/README.md

 # Mini_Project :desktop_computer:
-This repository contains some mini projects feel free to check
+This repository contains some mini projects feel free to check.
+Currently it is contributed by the owner.